gabrieljiglau/onlineLibrary/README.md

 !NOTA BENE : the books in the insert_books.sql have a filePath relative to the Downloads directory, and for this reason, the value corresponding to the file path should be of the follwing type : /home/yourComputerUsername/Downloads/hereTheNameOfTheBook.

-The following libraries need to be given as an argument for the server to run : sodium and lsqlite3.